Skip to main

 Philosophy

-The word ‘philosophy’ means ‘love of wisdom’, which is exactly what this course will give you.
-Explore major areas of philosophical thought, including epistemology (theory of knowledge) and moral philosophy, which considers the ethical theories coined by major philosophical thinkers and applies them to real-life scenarios.
+The word ‘philosophy’ means ‘love of wisdom’, which is what this course will give you.
+Explore major areas of philosophical thought, including moral philosophy, epistemology (theory of knowledge), metaphysics of mind and metaphysics of God.

 What do I need?